Epicalable/JARVIS/README.md

 ## What is J.A.R.V.I.S?
-J.A.R.V.I.S is a chatbot built and coded in Python whose aim is to be capable of chatting and retrieving any information and on-going events from the internet for it's users.
+J.A.R.V.I.S is a chatbot built and coded in Python whose aim is to be capable of chatting and retrieving any information or on-going events from the internet for it's users.

 ## How To Run J.A.R.V.I.S?
 To run J.A.R.V.I.S the user is required to open up the JarvisGUI.py file and run it so as to successfully open the GUI and start chatting with J.A.R.V.I.S.